Lancet-Countdown/Lancet-Countdown-2026/WG3/indicator template/README.md

 - Extended analysis
 - Supplementary figures or tables

-## Notes for Authors
+## Contribution Workflow For Authors
+-You will be assigned to a Working Group branch (e.g., Working-Group-1) -Navigate to your assigned indicator folder:
+--WG1/IND-x.x.x-indicator-name/
+--Edit files directly in your branch or upload updated files --Commit your changes
 - Use clear and concise language
 - Ensure reproducibility
 - Keep files organised in the correct folders

----
+## Pull Request Process
+-All contributions must be submitted via Pull Requests (PRs) -PRs should be made from your working group branch to the main branch -The repository maintainer will:
+--Review changes
+--Request revisions if needed
+--Merge approved updates into main

 🔹 Authors may create **additional folders if needed** (e.g., `keywords/`, `references/`, or other supporting materials), provided they are clearly named and well-organised.
 ## Contact